U.S. officials still hope for talks after latest North Korean missile tests

 The missiles launched last week were a different type of short-range ballistic missile, which experts said were designed to make interception difficult.

-Ballistic missiles would violate United Nations resolutions designed to pressure Pyongyang to give up its nuclear weapons and missile programs.
+Ballistic missiles would violate U.N. resolutions designed to press North Korea to give up its nuclear weapons and missile programs.

-Britain, Germany and France have asked the United Nations Security Council to meet behind closed doors on Thursday to discuss the latest missile launches, diplomats said.
+Britain, Germany and France have asked the U.N.
+Security Council to meet on Thursday to discuss the missile launches, diplomats said.

-The South Korean military also said a North Korean soldier had crossed the DMZ between the two Koreas on Wednesday and asked to defect to the South.
+The South Korean military also said a North Korean soldier had crossed the DMZ on Wednesday and asked to defect to the South.

-South Korean nuclear envoy Lee Do-hoon met U.S. Special Representative for North Korea Stephen Biegun on Wednesday on the sidelines of the Association of Southeast Asian Nations (ASEAN) Regional Forum in Bangkok.
+South Korean nuclear envoy Lee Do-hoon met U.S. Special Representative for North Korea Stephen Biegun on Wednesday on the sidelines of the Association of Southeast Asian Nations (ASEAN) conference in Bangkok.

-South Korea’s foreign ministry said in a statement on Thursday they discussed the missile tests and vowed diplomatic efforts for an early restart of working-level talks.
+South Korea’s foreign ministry said they discussed the missile tests and vowed diplomatic efforts for an early restart of working-level talks.

+China welcomed the U.S. readiness to restart the working-level talks, top Chinese diplomat Wang Yi said in Bangkok, following talks with Pompeo.

-The United States does not plan to make changes to this month’s military drill with South Korea, a senior U.S. defense official said on Wednesday, despite the recent missile tests.
+The United States does not plan to make changes to this month’s military drill with South Korea, a senior U.S. defense official said, despite the missile tests.

 “We have to do two things: we have to give the diplomats appropriate space for their diplomacy and help create an environment that is conducive to the talks when they resume ... and we have to maintain readiness,” the U.S. official said.

-Reporting by Josh Smith in SEOUL and David Alexander in WASHINGTON; Additional reporting by Hyonhee Shin in BANGKOK, David Brunnstrom and Idrees Ali in WASHINGTON, and Michelle Nichols in NEW YORK; Editing by Paul Tait
+Reporting by Josh Smith in SEOUL and David Alexander in WASHINGTON; Additional reporting by Hyonhee Shin and Cate Cadell in BANGKOK, David Brunnstrom and Idrees Ali in WASHINGTON, and Michelle Nichols in NEW YORK; Editing by Paul Tait, Robert Birsel